cristianrozas/nginx-ldap/readme.md

 # NGINX LDAP

 ## Intention
 The intention to create this Dockerfile was to provide an [NGINX web server](https://github.com/nginx/nginx) with builtin [LDAP support](https://github.com/kvspb/nginx-auth-ldap).
+That could be used e.g. to proxy a private [Docker registry](https://github.com/docker/docker-registry) and to authenticate the users against an existing LDAP user directory.

 ## Basic Usage
 For a basic test simply run: